mailjet/mailjet-apiv3-php/README.md

  - Fork the project.
  - Create a topic branch.
- - Implement your feature or bug fix.
+ - Implement your feature/bug fix.
  - Add documentation for your feature or bug fix.
  - Add specs for your feature or bug fix.
  - Commit and push your changes.